 About EyePoint Pharmaceuticals

 EyePoint Pharmaceuticals, Inc. (formerly pSivida Corp.) (www.eyepointpharma.com), headquartered in Watertown, MA, is a specialty biopharmaceutical company committed to developing and commercializing innovative ophthalmic products in indications with high unmet medical need to help improve the lives of patients with serious eye disorders.
-With the approval of YUTIQTM, the Company has developed five of only six FDA-approved sustained-release treatments for eye diseases.
-In addition, DEXYCU was approved by the FDA on February 9, 2018.
+With the approval by the FDA on October 12, 2018 of YUTIQ three-year treatment of chronic non-infectious uveitis affecting the posterior segment of the eye, the Company has developed five of the six FDA-approved sustained-release treatments for eye diseases.
+The most common adverse reactions reported for YUTIQ were cataract development and increases in intraocular pressure.
+DEXYCU was approved by the FDA on February 9, 2018.
 DEXYCU, administered as a single intraocular dose at the end of ocular surgery for the treatment of postoperative inflammation, is the first and only FDA-approved intraocular product with this indication.
-DEXYCU employs the Verisome® extended-release drug delivery technology, which encompasses a broad number of related, but distinct drug delivery systems capable of incorporating an extensive range of active agents, including small molecules, proteins and monoclonal antibodies.
+The most common adverse reactions reported by 5-15% of patients were intraocular pressure increased, corneal edema and iritis.
+DEXYCU employs the Verisome® extended-release drug delivery technology, which encompasses a broad number of related, but distinct drug delivery systems with the potential of incorporating an extensive range of active agents, including small molecules, proteins and monoclonal antibodies.
 ILUVIEN® (fluocinolone acetonide intravitreal implant), a micro-insert for diabetic macular edema, licensed to Alimera Sciences, Inc., is currently sold directly in the U.S. and several EU countries.
-Retisert® (fluocinolone acetonide intravitreal implant), for posterior uveitis, is licensed to and sold by Bausch & Lomb, Inc. YUTIQ three-year treatment of chronic non-infectious uveitis affecting the posterior segment of the eye was approved by the FDA on October 12, 2018.
-The Companys pre-clinical development program is focused on using its core Durasert and the Verisome platform technologies to deliver drugs to treat wet age-related macular degeneration, glaucoma, and other diseases.
+Retisert® (fluocinolone acetonide intravitreal implant), for posterior uveitis, is licensed to and sold by Bausch & Lomb, Inc. The Companys pre-clinical development program is focused on using its core Durasert and the Verisome platform technologies to deliver drugs to treat wet age-related macular degeneration, glaucoma, and other diseases.
 To learn more about the Company, please visit www.eyepointpharma.com and connect on Twitter, LinkedIn, Facebook and Google+.